Opportunities for student scholarships

 BAföG

-• Those receiving the maximum BAföG for their Bachelor's or Master's studies only have to repay around a fifth of the funding!
+- Those who receive the maximum rate for bachelor's and master's programmes only have to repay about 1/5 of the total funding!

 Allowance